 When you came into being, the thought of You, nothing but you, was held in fully attention, love, and awareness.
-"You are an original work of beauty, light, love, joy and bliss," Michael Beckwith reminds us in his 40 Day Mind Fast Soul Feast, and "the truth is that you are here to learn how to handle love, joy, creativity, and success."
+"You are an original work of beauty, light, love, joy and bliss."
+And "the truth is that you are here to learn how to handle love, joy, creativity, and success."
+(Michael Beckwith).
 "The greatest thing you'll ever learn is just to love and be loved in return," goes Nat King Cole's song "Nature Boy."
 Note that loving isn't the clincher-but learning to allow yourself to be loved in return.
 Love yourself.
 Let others love you.
 Let the world around you love you.
 And learn to act like the Loved One you are.
 Let go of fear and excuses-they are not real.
 Follow your bliss.
 It's what you came here to do.
 Bless us with your path and passion.